ExpandingShapes/cats/CONTRIBUTING.md

 **IntelliJ**

 - Be warned, IntelliJ is currently not 100% accurate at reporting compilation errors, there *will* be cases that it reports errors incorrectly.
-If you simply don't want to see the errors, a quick an easy work around is to disable *Type-Aware Highlighting* by clicking the `[T]` icon in the bottom toolbar.
+If you simply don't want to see the errors, a quick and easy work around is to disable *Type-Aware Highlighting* by clicking the `[T]` icon in the bottom toolbar.

-- There is an open [issue](https://github.com/typelevel/cats/issues/2152) with the IntelliJ scala plugin, which prevents it from configuring similacrum correctly when importing the cats project.
-The work around for this issue is to set `val CompileTime = Provided` in `build.sbt`.
+- There is an open [issue](https://github.com/typelevel/cats/issues/2152) with the IntelliJ scala plugin, which prevents it from configuring simulacrum correctly when importing the cats project.
+The workaround for this issue is to set `val CompileTime = Provided` in `build.sbt`.
 Note: Be careful not to commit this change.

 - IntelliJ does have [support](https://blog.jetbrains.com/scala/2015/07/31/inline-refactoring-for-type-aliases-and-kind-projector-support/) for kind-projector.
 However, it is not always seamless.
 If you are unable to get IntelliJ to recognise the special symbols that kind-project provides, such as `?` `Lambda[X => G[F[A]]]` or `λ[X => G[F[A]]]` try upgrading to the early access preview (EAP) version of the scala plugin.
 This can be done under `Settings > Languages & Frameworks > Scala > Updates`